• Skip to primary navigation

 • Corn starch – is important for the consistency and texture.
 It cannot be replaced with anything else.

 • Apricot jam – adds a wonderful fruity flavor.
+Can be replaced with peach jam.

 • Sugar – I recommend using powdered sugar for a smooth texture.
 You can also use powdered vanilla sugar for extra flavor.

-How to make traditional Moroccan cookies
+How to Make Moroccan Almond Cookies

 mixing cookie dough with hand in glass bowl